An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 A person who is very large may not fit into certain types of MRI machines.
 There are weight limits on the scanners.

-Implants and other metallic objects can make it difficult to obtain clear images.
+Implants and other metallic objects can also make it difficult to obtain clear images.

 How does an MRI scan work?